-Imaginative Marco fishes patiently in McElligot's Pool, a cow pond with a lot of potential.
-The boy believes an underground brook connects McElligot's Pool with the sea.
+Imaginative Marco fishes patiently in MCELLIGOT'S POOL, a cow pond with a lot of potential.
+The boy believes an underground brook connects McElligot's pool with the sea.
 Via this route, he explains to a skeptical farmer, countless fantastic, finny creatures are sure to find their way to Marco's hook.
-Lovely watercolor illustrations earned Dr. Seuss his first Caldecott Honor Award.
+Lovely watercolor illustrations earned Dr. Seuss his first Caldecott Honor.

 Is it any good?

-Despite its beauty, MCELLIGOT'S POOL is a little flat compared with other Dr. Seuss books.
-Apart from the farmer's good-natured jeers, the story contains little conflict.
+Despite its beauty, McElligot's Pool has some probelmatic language and imagery: It uses the term "Eskimo" and depicts "Eskimo fish" in a sterotypical manner.
+It's also a little flat compared with other Dr. Seuss books.
+Apart from the farmer's good-natured jeers, the story features little conflict.
 Another reason for the comparative lack of vitality might be that Dr. Seuss' invented creatures still resemble real ones.
 And in this book, Dr. Seuss' wordplay had not yet reached the exuberant pitch it later achieved.